satnaing/group1/use-cases/use-case7.md

 ### Trigger

-A request for all population information is sent to Scrum Master.
+A request for all population information is sent to User.

 ## MAIN SUCCESS SCENARIO

-1. Organizaiton request the population of pepole living in cities and people not living in cities in each continent, each region and each country
+1. Organization request the population of people living in cities and people not living in cities in each continent, each region and each country
-2. Scrum team extracts the population of pepole living in cities and people not living in cities in each continent, each region and each country
+2. User extracts the population of pepole living in cities and people not living in cities in each continent, each region and each country
-3. Scrum team provides report to Organization.
+3. User provides report to Organization.

 ## EXTENSIONS